cronvel/spellcast/README.md

 ## Getting started: basic script example

 This is an example of a very short script with 3 scenes, featuring the most basic tags.
+Copy-paste this script into a file named `test.kfg`, then run `adventure test.kfg`.

 ```
 [[doctype adventurer]]